Skip to main content

 • But you lose all traceability.
 The agent touches a dozen files across 3 commits, and git log gives you a hash and a message.
 Which prompt caused which change?
 Gone.

-• git blame tells you who and when — not why.
-With AI writing the code, the "why" is the prompt.
-And nothing captures that today.
+• git log tells you what and when — not why.
+With agents writing the code, the "why" is the prompt.
+And nothing catches those crumbs today.

 The Solution